StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

        base64_data; pcre:"/([^:]+):(.+)/,flow:user,flow:password"; \\
        sid:1; rev:1;)

-It is first checking for the `Authorization` header and then it uses ``base64_decode`` to convert the content from base64 to regular encoding.
+This signature first checks for the `Authorization` header and then uses ``base64_decode`` to convert the content from base64 to regular encoding.
-The ``base64_data`` is a sticky buffer to access to the content transformed by ``base64_decode``.
-In this buffer, we have the user name followed by the password so we can extract it via a regular expression via the ``pcre`` keyword.
+The ``base64_data`` is a sticky buffer to access the content transformed by ``base64_decode``.
+In this buffer, we have the user name followed by the password so we can extract it via a regular expression using the ``pcre`` keyword.

-The regular expression is really interesting as it is using the data extraction feature of Suricata:
+The regular expression is really interesting as it uses the data extraction feature of Suricata:

 .. code-block::

   pcre:"/([^:]+):(.+)/,flow:user,flow:password"

 The regular expression has 2 groups `([^:]+)` and `(.+)`.
-First one get everything before the `:` and the second one take the rest.
+The first one gets everything before the `:` and the second one take the rest.
-So first one is the user and second is the password.
+So the first group retrieves the user and second extracts the password.
 The magic appends in the modifiers: ``,flow:user,flow:password``.
 This is a Suricata extension.
-It is stating here the first group should be store in a flow variable named ``user`` and that second group should be stored in a flow variable named ``password``.
+It is stating here that the first group should be stored in a flow variable named ``user`` and that second group should be stored in a flow variable named ``password``.

 Doing this, the alert is augmented with a ``metadata`` object that contains a ``flowvars``